prp aftercare

 Your PRP Aftercare Guide: How to Heal Faster and Get Better Results

 Just had your PRP treatment or planning one soon?
-If you’re unsure about aftercare, feel free to book a free consultation with our Newcastle team.
+If you’re unsure about aftercare, feel free to book a free consultation with our Newcastle aesthetic team.

 What Happens Right After Your PRP Treatment

-- Redness at each injection site
+• Redness at the injection sites

-- Mild swelling
+• Mild swelling

 Your First 24 Hours: Critical PRP Aftercare Steps